fifieldt/twcitizen/content/taiwanese-parents.md

  and associated document requirements [are here](https://www.immigration.gov.tw/media/42540/相關證明文件一覽表.pdf).

 You can skip getting a TARC if:
-* you are younger than 20 years old and have parent with active Household Registration
+* you have a parent with an active Household Registration
-* you were born in Taiwan between February 10th 1989 and February 9th 1999 and your mother had Household Registration (even if your father was not Taiwanese)
+* you were born in Taiwan to parents with Household Registration, but weren't registered before leaving the country
 * you are descended from a Taiwanese soldier stranded in Thailand or Burma after the civil war (AF391)

 ## Common Methods for NWOHRs to get a TARC